1860 - Bull & bear fighting is outlawed. The first baseball games are played in Los Angeles.

 1957 - The Pacific Coast League baseball era comes to an end in Los Angeles.
 The Los Angeles Angels disband and the Hollywood Stars move to Salt Lake City to become the Bees.

 1958 - The Dodgers move from Brooklyn, NY, to Los Angeles and play their first game here against the San Francisco Giants at Memorial Coliseum.
 They win 6-5.
+The Dodgers are the first Major League Baseball team to be based in the West.
 Vin Scully begins radio broadcasting for the Dodgers.

 1959 - The Los Angeles Memorial Sports Arena opens.
 The Los Angeles Dodgers defeat the Chicago White Sox 4-2 to win their first World Series title in Los Angeles.

 1960 - The Lakers move from Minneapolis to Los Angeles.
 The Los Angeles Chargers debut for one season with the American Football League.
 They move to San Diego and the NFL after only one season.